lhmouse/sudo-win/README.md

 # sudo-win

-A utility for running arbitrary command with administrator access on Windows
+A utility for running arbitrary commands with administrator access on Windows

 **Use the following command to compile:**